 Jesse Paul Miller (Seattle) is a multimedia artist and received a BFA from Colorado State University in 1991.
-His sculptural and installation pieces utilize sound as a material often in concordance with the mass-produced cast-off object, drawing, sculpture and video.
+His sculptural and installation pieces utilize sound as a material often in concordance with the mass-produced cast-off object, drawing, sculpture, and video.
 He has had numerous exhibitions regionally and internationally including the Seattle Art Museum, the Henry Art Gallery (Seattle), Deadtech (Chicago), the Art Gallery of Greater Victoria (British Columbia), Omega Point (Tokyo) and mostly recently at SOIL Art Gallery (Seattle), which was a collaborative installation with Brent Watanabe.
 His visual and sound work has appeared in catalogs, magazines and newspaper reviews internationally, including such periodicals as Sculpture, Art US, the Sound Projector (UK), Bad Alchemy (Germany), and others.
 His work can be found in the permanent collection of the Seattle Art Museum and Western Bridge (Seattle).
 Miller was selected for the Jack Straw New Media Gallery in 2003.

 As part of his Fellowship’s Meet the Artist requirements, Jesse created a site-specific installation and conducted a gallery talk at Spokane Falls Community College.
 The installation, titled Horizons, Sounds and People: 2005 Thailand and Laos, included field recordings, drawings and video projections.
-About 40 people viewed the installation and attended the talk, in which Miller described the workings of the installation and discussed assemblage, drawing, gathering audio recordings, equipment, personal history and perspectives on sound.
+About 40 people viewed the installation and attended the talk, in which he described the workings of the installation and discussed assemblage, drawing, gathering audio recordings, equipment, personal history, and perspectives on sound.

 Information included above was provided by artist at the time of application.